meichthys/foss_photo_libraries/readme.md

 **Note:** This list is by no means comprehensive.
 For links to other photo library projects, see the [Awesome Self-Hosted](https://github.com/awesome-selfhosted/awesome-selfhosted#photo-and-video-galleries) list.

+An HTLM version of this comparison table is here: https://meichthys.github.io/foss_photo_libraries/

 ## Contributing

 Please contribute additions and corrections!